Will Solar Panels Work in the Winter?

 Get FREE Solar Quotes

-On average in the UK we have around 48% of overcast days per year.
+On average in the UK we have around 48% of overcast days per year but solar panels still work on cloudy days.
 Of course, in the winter the sun rises later and sets earlier, so the mornings are dark and the nights drawn in.
 With shorter daylight hours it does mean generation levels are lower; solar panels will produce less energy compared to what they would during the summer months, where daylight hours are longer.
 Output on a day with light cloud cover can be reduced by as much as half, even down to as little as 10% on a really overcast day.
 But the energy generated will still be enough to meet the average consumer’s requirements.

 Read more about the myths surrounding solar energy.